simpleinjector/Documentation/source/advanced.rst

     container.RegisterDecorator(
         typeof(IEventHandler<>),
-        typeof(ValidationEventHandlerDecorator<>),
+        typeof(TransactionEventHandlerDecorator<>),
         c => SomeCondition);

 The previous registration registers a collection of *IEventHandler<CustomerMovedEvent>* services.
-Those services are decorated with a *ValidationEventHandlerDecorator<TEvent>* when the supplied predicate holds.
+Those services are decorated with a *TransactionEventHandlerDecorator<TEvent>* when the supplied predicate holds.

 For collections of elements that are created by the container (container controlled), the predicate is checked for each element in the collection.
 For collections of uncontrolled elements (a list of items that is not created by the container), the predicate is checked once for the whole collection.
 This means that controlled collections can be partially decorated.
 Taking the previous example for instance, you could let the *CustomerMovedEventHandler* be decorated, while leaving the *NotifyStaffWhenCustomerMovedEventHandler* undecorated (determined by the supplied predicate).